Shopping beyond Second Hand September

 Zara Canfield

-Sewing is a skill I learnt at GCSE but have not used for some time.
-But during lockdown, I wanted to use some basic skills to fix items in my wardrobe.
-And adjust some to help them to fit me better!
-For Christmas last year, my Nan bought me a hand sewing machine.
-It allowed me to wiz through fixing my clothes and has improved the quality of my sewing.
-In the future, I hope to buy a full-size sewing machine and up-cycle more clothes/textiles.
+Sewing is a skill I learnt during my GCSEs but have not used for some time.
+But when I found myself with a bit of extra time, I decided to use some basic skills to fix items in my wardrobe.
+And adjust some to help them fit me better!

-My love for second hand has only grown since taking part in Second Hand September.
-There are endless ways to update your wardrobe and find some one of a kind pieces.
-Check out some of my favourites below:
+My love for second hand clothes has only grown since taking part in Oxfam's Second Hand September.
+There are endless ways to update your wardrobe and find some one-of-a-kind pieces.
+Check out some of my favourites below.

 Olly Ross